DarrenDavy12/Batch-Processing-Pipeline-with-Azure-Data-Factory/README.md

 ---
 # Batch Processing Pipeline with Azure Data Factory

-*An efficient, scalable batch processing pipeline built with Azure Data Factory, showcasing data ingestion, transformation, and loading into a Data Lakehouse.*

 ---

 ## **Project Overview**

 ### **Description**
 This project demonstrates the development of a robust batch processing pipeline designed to handle large-scale data ingestion and transformation.
 Using **Azure Data Factory (ADF)**, the pipeline ingests data from multiple sources, applies transformations with **Dataflows (powered by Spark)**, and loads the processed data into an **Azure Data Lake Storage Gen2** lakehouse with incremental loading capabilities.

 ---